zachflower/flower.codes/rules.md

 - Not everything needs an internet connection
 - Prefer analog solutions over digital ones
-- Privacy is a fundamental right
+- Privacy is a right, not a privilege

 ## Parenting

 - Lead by example
 - Be a gardener[^gardener]
+- Praise effort, not results
+- Encourage boredom[^boredom]

 [^gardener]: Mae, K., 2019.
 How to Be a 'Gardener' Parent. [online] Lifehacker.
 Available at: <https://lifehacker.com/how-to-be-a-gardener-parent-1832461241> [Accessed 30 May 2021].
+[^boredom]: Payne, K., 2015.
+The Soul of Discipline.
+New York: Ballantine Books, p.260.

 ## Marriage

 - Practice radical generosity[^generosity]
-- Always be honest
+- Honesty is the _only_ policy

 [^generosity]: Klemp, N. and Klemp, K., 2021.
 The 80/80 Marriage.
 New York: Penguin Life, p.43.